TAP-GGC/LegoLogic/README.md

 ### 🧩 Sections of the Workshop

-1. **Introduction to LEGO SPIKE Prime and Coding Basics**
-   The session begins with an introduction to the **LEGO SPIKE Prime** robotics kit, where participants learn about the different components such as motors, sensors, and building elements.
-The basics of the **SPIKE software** and its block-based coding interface will also be covered, providing participants with the foundational knowledge to get started.
+1. Introduction to LEGO SPIKE Prime and Coding Basics The session starts with an introduction to LEGO SPIKE Prime robotics, covering components like motors, sensors, and basic elements.
+Participants are introduced to the SPIKE software and its block-based
+   coding interface to set a foundation for the activities.

-2. **Building the Catapult on Wheels**
+2. Programming the Catapult (Pre-Built)
-   Participants will be guided step-by-step to construct a catapult using the LEGO SPIKE Prime set.
-During this section, they will learn how to assemble the components, such as motors for movement and sensors for detecting color-coded targets.
-This process will teach essential engineering skills like following instructions, troubleshooting mechanical issues, and understanding how different components work together.
+   Participants jump into coding by using the central hub as a controller, learning variables and loops through hands-on practice.
+They then test their code with the catapult.

-3. **Programming the Catapult**
+3. Programming the Button (Conditional Logic)
-   After constructing the catapult, participants will use the **LEGO SPIKE software** to program their creation.
-They will learn to use coding blocks to control the movement of the catapult, detect targets with color sensors, and launch the projectile at the correct moment.
-This segment introduces coding concepts such as **variables, conditionals,** and **loops** through hands-on practice, reinforcing the logic and structure behind each concept.

-4. **Interactive Carnival Game Simulation**
-   With the catapults built and programmed, participants will test their creations by attempting to hit color-coded targets.
-This interactive game allows students to see their code in action, providing immediate feedback and opportunities for iteration.
-They will learn to adjust their code to improve accuracy, demonstrating the importance of debugging and refining programs.
+   In the next stage, participants code a button to trigger the catapult, introducing conditionals.
+After programming, they test the code to experience how the button functions.

+4. Adding a Color Sensor (Conditional with If Statements) In the final coding segment, participants replace the button with a color sensor.
+They program the catapult to launch at different angles based on the sensor’s detected color, providing another example of
+   conditionals and if statements.

-5. **Reflection and Knowledge Sharing**
+5. Interactive Target Practice and Reflection
-   At the end of the workshop, participants will have the chance to share their experiences, discuss the challenges they faced, and reflect on the skills they learned.
-This section encourages critical thinking and communication skills while reinforcing the coding and engineering concepts covered in the session.
+   After testing, participants bring their catapults to the front to hit targets and play for a few minutes.
+The session concludes with a reflection, where participants share insights, discuss challenges, and
+   reinforce their learning on variables, loops, and conditionals.

 ## :memo: Publications